 Under its Qualified Single Family Mortgage Program, the Authority may make mortgage loans to Borrowers meeting certain income limit requirements, for property meeting all applicable requirements for purchase under the Single Family Program (each an "Eligible Property") not exceeding certain Purchase Price limits, and subject to certain other restrictions imposed, in some cases, by the Code.
 The Authority permits Borrowers under its Non-Qualified Single Family Mortgage Program to meet certain income limits which are generally somewhat higher than the limits permitted for the Qualified Single Family Mortgage Except for the CHFA SectionEightsm Homeownership programs, which have prior homeownership restrictions, there is no limit imposed by the Authority on prior home ownership or limit on the purchase price of a residence which may be acquired with the proceeds of a loan under the Non-Oualified Single Family Mortgage Program, although all such mortgage loans must meet applicable loan limits.
-Proceeds of a mortgage loan under the Non-Qualified Single Family Mortgage Program may also be used under the Authority's refinancing program to refinance existing mortgage loans.
+Proceeds of a mortgage loan under the Non-Qualified Single Family Mortgage Program may also be used under the Authority's refinancing program to refinance existing Mortgage Loans.
+If existing Mortgage Loans are so refinanced and paid in full, such payments would be treated as Prepayments of the existing Mortgage Loans, and could be used to redeem Bonds.
+See "TERMS OF THE OFFERED BONDS - Prior Redemption."
 In many other respects, the requirements for the Authority's Non-Qualified Single Family Mortgage Program are the same as the requirements for a Qualified Single Family Mortgage Program.
 See "PART II-THE SINGLE FAMILY MORTGAGE PROGRAM."
 For certain information regarding the outstanding mortgage loans acquired under the Single Family Mortgage Program, see footnote (3) to the audited 2022 financial statements of the Authority attached as Appendix G hereto.